Trevor-Sandoval/VBA-challenge/README.md

 The objective is to create a script that will loop through all of the stocks for 1 year for each run and absorb the following information:
   The TICKER symbol.
   Yearly change from OPENING PRICE at the BEGINNING of a given year to the CLOSING PRICE at the END of that year.
-  The PERCENT CHANGE from OPENING PRICE at the BEGINNING of a given year to the CLOSING PRICE at the END of that year.
+  The PERCENT CHANGE from the OPENING PRICE at the BEGINNING of a given year to the CLOSING PRICE at the END of that year.
   The TOTAL STOCK VOLUME of the stock.